INNVTV/NetCore-Clean-Architecture/README.md

 While it is tempting to add this to a Pipeline Behavior - considering the fact that you will want to run authentication/authorization checks (see: authentication/authorization below), manage role allowances and log user details with the activity - this could be better suited to the Service layer where you are closer to the user request and can use this as a gateway to the Commands/Queries in the Application layer below.
 This also allows you to be more flexible in how you address activity logs as you can check for successes or failures on the Commands/Queries made and decide if certain requests are worth logging.
 YOu may also want to diferentiate between Account and Platform users and store activities in seperate logs.

+Regardless  - command objects include commented out regions should you desire to include user details for activity logging as a pipeline behavior.

 ## Authentication/Authorization
 Authorization is left open. .Net Core Identity or Azure Active Directory (including the B2C variant) should all be considered.

+Command objects include commented out regions should you desire to include authorization checks as a pipeline behavior.

 ## Containerization
 Docker is used on all projects/solutions to manage local builds and deploy to multi-enviornment configurations.